 Over the years, this overheating will start to harm individual components of the card, such as the chip itself.
-This damage to the card is irreversible, and will be obvious in the performance of the card.
+This damage to the card is irreversible and will be evident in the performance of the card.

 Causes of Overheating

-An important point to be noted here is that every single one of these issues individually has the potential to cause overheating.
+Every single one of these issues has the potential to cause overheating.

 What to do:

-A regular monitoring of the temperatures is highly advised if you encounter such symptoms.
+I highly recommend regularly monitoring the temperatures if you encounter such symptoms.

-It is also beneficial if the GPU is cleaned regularly, along with thermal repasting after set intervals (mostly 2-3 years).
+It is also beneficial if the GPU is cleaned regularly and thermal repasting after set intervals (mostly 2-3 years).

 If the GPU has been manually overclocked, you should restore factory settings.

-If the issue still persists, you should have the GPU checked by an expert.
+If the issue persists, you should have the GPU checked by an expert.

-Which brings us to the closely related point:
+This brings us to a closely related point:

 3. Overclocking: Another Major Cause of GPU Failure